Soumilgit/Real-Time-Missing-Persons-Detection/README.md

    - Upload HTML, CSS, JS files to S3 or use Vercel/Netlify for deployment.

 4. **Test the system**:
-   - Upload an image and make sure the face recognition provides accurate results.
+   - Upload an image, fill additional form details and make sure the face recognition provides accurate results.

 ## Scalability